arijitparia2002/Nifty-Historical-Data-Scraper/README.md

 - Selenium
 - pandas
 - ChromeDriver (Make sure it matches the version of your Chrome browser)
+- Create a directory named `data` in the root directory

 It's recommended to use a virtual environment.